wombleton/gitlaw-nz/acts/H/Health and Disability Commissioner Act 1994.md

     (2) The Commissioner may summon before him or her and examine on oath any person who in the Commissioner's opinion is able to give information relating to the matter under investigation, and may for that purpose administer an oath to any person so summoned.

-    (3) Every such examination by the Commissioner shall be deemed to be a judicial proceeding within the meaning of [section 108][186] of the Crimes Act 1961 (which relates to perjury).
+    (3) Every such examination by the Commissioner shall be deemed to be a judicial proceeding within the meaning of [section 108][187] of the Crimes Act 1961 (which relates to perjury).

-    Compare: 1993 No 28 [s 91][187]
+    Compare: 1993 No 28 [s 91][188]

 ##### 63 Protection and privileges of witnesses, etc

 *   (1) Except as provided in [section 64(2)][77], every person shall have the same privileges in relation to the giving of information to, the answering of questions put by, and the production of documents and things to the Commissioner or any employee of the Commissioner, as witnesses have in any court.

-    (2) No person shall be required to supply any information to or to answer any question put by the Commissioner or any employee of the Commissioner in relation to any matter, or to produce to the Commissioner or any employee of the Commissioner any document or thing relating to any matter, in any case where compliance with that requirement would be in breach of an obligation of secrecy or non-disclosure imposed on that person by the provisions of any Act or regulations, other than the [Official Information Act 1982][188] or the [State Sector Act 1988][189].
+    (2) No person shall be required to supply any information to or to answer any question put by the Commissioner or any employee of the Commissioner in relation to any matter, or to produce to the Commissioner or any employee of the Commissioner any document or thing relating to any matter, in any case where compliance with that requirement would be in breach of an obligation of secrecy or non-disclosure imposed on that person by the provisions of any Act or regulations, other than the [Official Information Act 1982][189] or the [State Sector Act 1988][190].

     (3) No person shall be liable to prosecution for an offence against any enactment, other than [section 73][89], by reason of that person's compliance with any requirement of the Commissioner or any employee of the Commissioner under [section 62][75].

     (4) Where the attendance of any person is required by the Commissioner under [section 62][75], the person shall be entitled to the same fees, allowances, and expenses as if the person were a witness in a court and, for the purpose,---

-    *   (a) the provisions of any regulations in that behalf under the [Summary Proceedings Act 1957][184] shall apply accordingly; and
+    *   (a) the provisions of any regulations in that behalf under the [Criminal Procedure Act 2011][184] shall apply accordingly; and

     *   (b) the Commissioner shall have the powers of a court under any such regulations to fix or disallow, in whole or in part, or to increase, any amounts payable under the regulations.

-    Compare: 1993 No 82 [s 128][190]
+    Compare: 1993 No 82 [s 128][191]

+    Section 63(4)(a): amended, on 1 July 2013, by [section 413][186] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 64 Disclosure of certain matters not to be required